DNA-BarKeeper/barkeeper/README.md

 Here's what you need to prepare before you can start the setup process:
 - Make sure that you have a stable internet connection during all steps of the setup process.
 - Have a server or Desktop computer running any OS capable of supporting Docker.
 Setup was tested on machines running Ubuntu 16.04 up to 22.04 and Windows 10 and 11 with WSL enabled.
+  - Windows: We recommend running all commands to install BarKeeper from within the WSL Ubuntu instance after installing Docker Desktop via the executable file provided by Docker.
-Older versions of Ubuntu will likely work as well but are not getting security updates any longer (this is also true for Ubuntu 16.04 by now) so using those cannot be recommended in a production environment.
+  - Ubuntu versions: Older versions of Ubuntu will likely work as well but are not getting security updates any longer (this is also true for Ubuntu 16.04 by now) so using those cannot be recommended in a production environment.
 - You will also need a user with superuser or administrative rights during the installation process.
 - It is highly recommended that you establish suitable server security measures like a properly configured firewall in case you want to make BarKeeper accessible from the internet.
 - Install Docker Engine or Desktop (choose the appropriate tutorial for your OS [here](https://docs.docker.com/install/)).
 The setup was tested with Docker version 18.06 and higher.
 Older versions may work but this cannot be guaranteed.
-- Install Docker Compose stand-alone or as part of your Docker installation.
-You can find detailed instructions [here](https://docs.docker.com/compose/gettingstarted/).
+- Install Docker Compose (for newer versions of Docker this is already a part of the Docker installation).
+You can find detailed instructions
+  [here](https://docs.docker.com/compose/gettingstarted/).
   The setup was tested with Docker-Compose version 1.27 and higher.
 Older versions may work but this cannot be guaranteed.
 - Clone the code from this repository to a suitable location on your computer or server via [Git](https://git-scm.com)